 Any question which will arise relating to the interpretation of the rules, penalties etc. shall be referred to the National Committee.

-A Committee is appointed for the Sheriffs Cup so that any matters in dispute are not left solely to the organising Fire and Rescue Service who will be involved.
-This Committee shall include at least one National Committee Member and must not include anyone from a Fire and Rescue Service involved in the dispute.
+A Committee is appointed for the Sheriffs Cup so that any matters in dispute are not left solely to the organising Brigade who will be involved.
+This Committee shall include at least one National Committee Member and must not include anyone from a Brigade involved in the dispute.

 15. TROPHIES

 b.
-The Fire and Rescue Service or individual holding a trophy will be required to sign for its safe custody and its return for the next competition.
+The Brigade or individual holding a trophy will be required to sign for its safe custody and its return for the next competition.
 The trophies are insured by the Association.

 16. ALTERATION TO THE RULES OF THE COMPETITION